pip-services/pip-services-docs/content/en/toolkit/recipes/sqlserver_persistence/_index.md

   Not available
 {{< /tabsection >}}

-###### delete_by_ids()
+###### deleteByIds()
 This method deletes a set of records from a table according to a given list of ids.
-It accepts the correlation_id and a list containing the ids of the records to be deleted as input parameters.
+It accepts the correlationId and a list containing the ids of the records to be deleted as input parameters.
 Once it has executed the query, it returns None.

 {{< tabsection >}}
    Not available